 May I join your group as a visiting scholar?

 Only if you have your own financial support.
-However, I tend to advise many graduate students and the UCLA Computer Graphics & Vision Lab is normally filled to capacity, so I must be highly selective in accommodating visitors.
+However, I tend to advise many graduate students, so I must be highly selective in accommodating visitors.

 May I become your graduate student?

-I will ignore mass emails, but if you are academically exceptional and believe that we have substantial common research interests, then tell me about yourself in a personal email message.
+I ignore mass emails whose salutations do not address me by name.
+If you are academically exceptional and believe that we have substantial common research interests, then tell me about yourself in a personalized email message.
 Please don't send me a big message with lots of attachments; instead, place your CV and other materials on your website and send me a brief, plain-text introductory message with URL pointers to relevant materials.
-If I am sufficiently impressed by your interests, background, and accomplishments, I may reply to your message and personally encourage you to apply for admission into our CS graduate program.
-Please understand, however, that I receive too many such messages and cannot respond to most of them.
+If I am sufficiently impressed by your interests, background, and accomplishments, I may reply to your message and encourage you to apply for admission into our CS graduate program.
+Please understand, however, that I receive too many such messages and cannot reply to most of them.

 Would it be possible for me to obtain financial support?

 My available funding is normally committed in its entirety to my current PhD students, though this situation can occasionally change.
-Our Graduate Admissions Committee can offer financial support fellowships only to a few of the highest-ranked PhD applicants to whom they offer admission.
-Most of our PhD students support themselves through departmental teaching assistantships (TA) beyond their initial 9-month research assistantship (RA) support funded by their advisors.
+Our Graduate Admissions Committee can offer financial support fellowships only to a few of the highest-ranked PhD applicants offered admission.
+Most of our PhD students support themselves through departmental Teaching Assistantships (TA) beyond their initial 9-month Research Assistantship (RA) support funded by their advisors.
 Many of our graduate students also obtain paid summer internships at companies.

 What is the status of my application for admission into the CS graduate program?